zjestrella-r7/plugin-sdk-docs/SPEC.md

   * `enable_cache`: Persistent storage in `/var/cache` across a plugin's containers.
 Cache can be tested via `docker run -v /var/cache:/var/cache -i komand/myplugin --debug run < tests/blah.json`

+  * `help`: Property to display detailed information about the plugin and used in our Marketplace website

 #### Types section